urwid/urwid/docs/manual/widgets.rst

 GridFlow Widgets
 ----------------

-The :class:`GridFlow` widget is a flow widget designed for use with :class:`Button`, :class:`CheckBox` and :class:`RadioButton` widgets.
+The :class:`GridFlow` widget is a fixed/flow widget designed for use with :class:`Button`, :class:`CheckBox` and :class:`RadioButton` widgets.
 It renders all the widgets it contains the same width and it arranges them from left to right and top to bottom.

 The GridFlow widget uses Pile, Columns, Padding and Divider widgets to build a display widget that will handle the keyboard input and rendering.
 When the